deeporiginbio/deeporigin-client/docs/how-to/auth.md

-You can sign into the Deep Origin platform using the Python Client or the CLI.
+You can sign into the Deep Origin platform using the Python client or the CLI.

 === "CLI"